 Traditionally, cardiac surgery is performed through sternotomy & which involves splitting open the patient’s breastplate in order to approach the heart.
 Minimally invasive heart surgery techniques, however, enable cardiac surgeons to perform the same operations through smaller incisions.
-Robotic heart surgery is also another type of minimally invasive heart surgery technique which utilizes a robotically controlled 3D camera & more dexterous robotic instruments for performing a variety of cardiac procedures through small keyhole incisions.
+Robot-Assisted Heart Surgery is also another type of minimally invasive heart surgery technique which utilizes a robotically controlled 3D camera & more dexterous robotic instruments for performing a variety of cardiac procedures through small keyhole incisions.
 The degree of visualization & precision achieved by robotic heart surgery technique is extraordinary & would be extremely difficult or impossible to realize with hand-held surgical operations.
 Though results of robotic heart surgery vary from one individual to another, they invariably allow cardiac patients to return to normal activity much faster in comparison with open-heart surgery.

 More about Robotic Heart Surgery